- From the services menu, select “Request for issuance of a New Excavation Permit”.

 ● The primary consultant and sub-consultants must hold a valid City Service Provider Classification Certificate throughout the excavation duration.
 Consultants can apply for a City Service Provider Classification Certificate via the provided link.

-4. The utility entity must sign the Service Level Agreement with the Ministry of Municipal and Rural Affairs and Housing.
+4. The utility entity must sign the Service Level Agreement with the Ministry of Municipalities and Housing.

 5. The utility entity must prepare geographic maps (Shape Files) for the excavation paths requiring a permit.